Frequently Asked Questions

 Since its founding in 1997, BIS has been accredited as an IB World School by the International Baccalaureate Organization, headquarted in Geneva, Switzerland.
 The IB visits and evaluates BIS every 5 years, together with the New England Association of Schools and Colleges and the Council of International Schools.
 BIS is also a long-standing member of the Association of German International Schools.

 The IB Diploma is highly-regarded and often preferred by the world's most prestigious universities.
-This is the most recognized qualification around the world as it is produces well-rounded, mature graduates who have acclaimed critical thinking skills, are exceptionally prepared for university-level coursework and demonstrate academic persistence.
+This is the most recognized qualification around the world as fosters well-rounded, mature graduates who have acclaimed critical thinking skills, are exceptionally prepared for university-level coursework and demonstrate academic persistence.
 They are more likely to finish their studies and achieve higher grades.
 Recent BIS graduates are in American Ivy League universities as well as in Europe's most respected universities.

 We accept students throughout the course of the year and have systems to quickly integrate students into their classes at any time.
 To ensure that spaces are available (some grade levels are full), we recommend you apply as early as possible.